Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JvI8MOw8Ff8.md

 ### Transcript

-> i would suggest switching to unity yeah we'll we'll do that now we'll switch to unity okay yeah rip
+> I would suggest switching to unity yeah we'll we'll do that now we'll switch to unity okay yeah rip